matthewtebbs-too/pxt-impetus/README.md

 ## Running locally

-These instructions allow to run locally to modify the sample.
+These instructions will allow you to run the editor locally.

 ### Setup